SimpleDeepLearning/python-skillset-01/docs/README.md

   - In this document, you wil find information about the `tests`, `setup` and `services` scripts in the project.

 - [Snowflake Documentation](Snowflake.md)
-  - In this document, you wil find information about the `tests`, `setup` and `services` scripts in the project.
+  - In this document, you wil find information about the `snowflake-connector` used to connect to Snowflake.

 ### Go back to main directory of the project